-I co-wrote and edited the Jon Braver short, The Hypnotist, which garnered much buzz at the genre film festivals, and is currently in development to become a feature film.
+The Hypnotist, which I co-wrote and edited, garnered much buzz at the genre film festivals, and is currently in development to become a feature film.
 Meanwhile, Bwown Bugg garnered success on the comedy film festival circuit.
 My dog Snuggs co-stars with me as an alien.
 I produced Delusion Lies Within VR which just landed on the Samsung store.
-Meanwhile, I just completed a co-starring role in the ensemble comedy pilot Eddie's, featuring George Wendt.
+I just completed a co-starring role in the ensemble comedy pilot Eddie's featuring George Wendt.

 After studying film at USC, I worked behind the scenes in TV and Film.
 While taking improv classes at The Groundlings, I created my own short films where the character actor in me emerged.

-Though I’ve tried, I haven’t been able to suppress it since.
+Though I’ve tried, I haven’t been able to suppress it, nor my love of vests, since.

 I play a range of characters, including myself.
 My writing and directing gears toward social satire.
 Who is Will Shivers?
 The question may be: Who aren’t I?
 Deep, I know.